 (b) The audit board shall examine each randomly selected ballot card.
 If the selected ballot card was duplicated prior to tabulation, the audit board shall retrieve the original ballot card and report how the original (rather than the duplicate) was marked.

 (c) The audit board shall interpret voter markings on ballot cards selected for audit in accordance with Elections Code section 15154.
 If the audit board members cannot unanimously agree on the voter's intent, they shall indicate their disagreement in the final report in section 20125.
 They shall then notify the elections official of the disagreement, who shall arbitrate the issue.
 The elections official may:

+[Comment: Arbitration by the DEO involves a failure of independence of the audit.
+Ideally a separate authority will be used for escalation of any controversy.]

 (1) Instruct the audit board members to replace the ballot card with another ballot card, selected at random, that contains the same contests as the previously selected ballot card;